 Colorado College Opportunity Fund (COF) #

-The College Opportunity Trust Fund (COF) provides a stipend to eligible undergraduate students.
-The stipend pays a portion of your total resident tuition — capped at 145 credit hours, when you attend a Colorado participating public institution or at participating private school.
+The College Opportunity Trust Fund (COF) provides a stipend to eligible undergraduate students attending a Colorado participating public institution or private school.

 The stipend pays a portion of your total resident tuition — capped at 145 credit hours.
 For the 2018-2019 school year, the tuition stipend is $85 per credit hour at participating public institutions or $43 per credit hour at participating private schools.

 College isn’t cheap, so it’s smart to try to get as much financial aid as you can.
 Connecticut also runs its own state financial aid programs to help pay students afford college education, much of them based on need.

 These programs include the Roberta B. Willis Scholarship for public and private college students, as well as Connecticut State University Grants for those entering the state college system.

 The new Roberta B. Willis Scholarship Program (formerly the Governor’s Scholarship) establishes a single, consolidated aid program for residents who are undergraduates at in-state public and private institutions of higher education in Connecticut.